slogan621/pca2dim/README.md

 (age/height data for young males).
 It is intended only to show how matlab code might be ported to Python using matplotlib and numpy packages.

-# How to run the examples
+# How to run the example

 If necessary, install required libraries using pip: